mthuurne/retroasm/docs/instruction-set.md

 The type declaration on aliases is redundant, but mandatory for consistency and as an extra validation.

-An integer literal in an alias expression means the corresponding bits are always read as that literal value, while writes to those bits are ignored.
+An integer literal in an alias expression is an example of a fixed value reference: the corresponding bits are always read as that literal value, while writes to those bits are ignored.

 If a register can be accessed in multiple ways, for example as an individual register or as part of a register pair, it is recommended to define the smallest unit as a register and define the larger units as aliases.
 For flags this means defining them individually as registers of type `u1`.